 15 Crucial Tips to Prevent a Sledding Accident

-Remember what it was like to wake up on a snowy morning and find out that school was canceled?
-Snow days consisted of playing in the snow with friends, drinking hot chocolate, and of course, sledding.
-As a kid, sledding was awesome.
-(Ok, so it’s still pretty awesome as an adult too.)
+Remember what it was like to wake up on a snowy morning and find out school was canceled?
+Snow day!
+Snow days consisted of playing in the snow, drinking hot chocolate, and sledding.
+As a kid, sledding is awesome.
+It’s still pretty awesome as an adult too!
 You felt like you were flying as you zoomed down the hill on your sled with the cold wind in your face.
 When you finally reached the bottom, you turned around and trekked back up, ready to do it again.

-As a child, you didn’t really think about the dangers of sledding.
-But now, as an adult, you see stories in the news about children who were seriously injured or even killed in a sledding accident.
+As a child, you didn’t think about the dangers of sledding.
+As adults, we see stories in the news about children who are injured or even killed in sledding accidents.
 While you don’t want to ruin the fun, part of you can’t help but worry when you take your own children sledding.

-You have every right to be concerned for your child’s safety.
-A study published in Pediatrics found that from 1997 to 2007, U.S. emergency departments treated over 20,000 sledding injuries to children ages 19 and younger each year (2).
-Fortunately, you can take precautions to avoid sledding injuries.
+You have every right to worry about your child’s safety.
+A study published in Pediatrics found that sledding injuries are real.
+Sledding safety is a major concern.
+Each year from 1997 to 2007, emergency rooms treated over 20,000 children injured in sledding accidents.
+You can take precautions to avoid sledding injuries.
 Check out the 15 safety tips below to prevent a sledding accident.

 Sledding Safety Tips